 The downstairs level has a living room, sitting area, kitchen, bathroom and covered porch.
 The upstairs has a deck with picnic table and 2 bedrooms.
 The master bedroom has a king bed and the second bedroom has one queen and one full bed (Access the second bedroom by walking through the master or via it's own exterior door).

 This home still overlooks a working farm, the barn and fields providing a charming foreground to the view of the Shenandoah Valley.
 The driveway is shared with another quiet farm house, but there are no other homes within half a mile.
 Willow Pond is just a short walk down the hill.

 2 bedrooms - 1 king, 1 queen, 1 full

 Full kitchen - refrigerator, microwave,

 The owners live in the house next door, about 100 feet away.
 You probably won't see them unless you need something.

 Additional adults are $25 per adult per night

-10% discount when reserving 4 or more nights
+10% discount on rental rate when reserving 4 or more nights

 2 night minimum (3 night minimum on holiday weekends)